 Track Changes to the rescue!

+We use track changes to edit your documents.
 When revisions are marked in track changes, you can:

 Track changes give the editor free reign to make whatever changes she feels will improve the manuscript.
 And it gives you full control over what changes end up in the published book.